sharath2243/QALEARN/README.md

 - Implemented single product removal from cart.
 - No changes in login flow.
 ---
+### 📅 Day 8 - Automation Progress
+- Today, I extended my test automation framework by adding support for the checkout flow using a dedicated Page Object Model (POM) class.
+This class handles entering user details (First Name, Last Name, Zip Code) and continues the checkout process.
+I also refactored the product removal functionality to support multiple removals via CSV input, mirroring how products are added/removed.

+- Additionally, I implemented robust error handling for all major test flows — including per-item screenshot capture in case of failure.
+This adds traceability and debugging ease to the test suite.
+---
 ## 🧠 Skills Covered So Far

 - ✅ Selenium WebDriver (Chrome)